 I’m excited to share the news about a significant new initiative within our industry.
-At TowerXchange Africa, I will be announcing the establishment of the new International Digital Infrastructure Alliance (IDIA).
+At TowerXchange Asia, I will be hosting the inaugural official meeting of the new International Digital Infrastructure Alliance (IDIA).

 This is being set up to provide our industry with the strong, unified voice it needs to articulate its value to regulators and other stakeholders; and to put powerful tools into towerco hands when they are lobbying governments or negotiating rules.